 More than 30 tons of fruits and vegetables are grown at The Land Pavilion at Epcot and served in Walt Disney World restaurants.

 Each year a horticulture staff plants 3 million bedding plants and annuals while also maintaining millions of other plants, including more than 4 million shrubs and more than 200 topiaries.
 This comes to no surprise, as 4,000 acres of Walt Disney World property are devoted to gardens and landscapes.
 Did you know that the Liberty Oak at the Magic Kingdom is the proud parent of more than 500 young trees?
 These trees all started out as acorns harvested from this majestic oak.
 When the staff is not busy planting flowers and trees, they are taking care of 450,000 miles of turf that needs mowing!

 Disney’s PhotoPass photographers take between 100,000 and 200,000 photos of guests at Walt Disney World on any given day.
 Smile—you are on camera!

-Find all you need to know about planing a visit to Walt Disney World in The Unofficial Guide to Walt Disney World by Bob Sehlinger and Len Testa.
 If you enjoyed this post, sign up for our newsletter here.
+If you are planning your visit to Walt Disney World check out The Unofficial Guide to Walt Disney World by Bob Sehlinger and Len Testa.